soinx0629/vis_dec_neurips/README.md

 #### Training Model

-Please run the following commands to get the fMRI encoder that we use to produce the reported reconstruction performance on GOD subject 3 in the paper.
+You can run the following commands to get the fMRI encoder that we use to produce the reported reconstruction performance on GOD subject 3 in the paper.

 ```
 python -m torch.distributed.launch --nproc_per_node=4 code/stageA2_mbm_finetune_cross.py \